jrab89/number_theory_talk/slides.md

 ## C) 8208

 ???
+The choices for the size of the crowd at the game are 8191, 8128, and 8208.
-Is there anything interesting about these numbers?
+Is there anything interesting going on with these numbers?
 They seem reasonable for the number of people at a baseball game.
 And they're all within about 100 of eachother.
-It turns out people who study Number Theory really get a kick out of the numbers on the jumbotron here.
+They seem innocuous, but people who study Number Theory really get a kick out of the choices here.

 ---